pawelos231/Arkanoid/README.md

 Feel free to explore, contribute, and have fun with Arkanoid

-Below you can see showcasing how info, songs and sounds are handled, how to create a new level, how to play it, everything is done from scratch
+Below, you will find a showcase of how information, songs, and sounds are handled, as well as a guide on creating new levels and playing them.
+Everything is built from scratch with love and care.
+During gameplay, only two types of buffs drop, and their distribution depends solely on the player's luck.
+Feel free to create diverse levels with blank bricks or even an "Amogus" level, as highlighted in the documentation example.
+The only thing truly holding you back from having fun is your imagination.
+Let's dive in and unlock the laughter-filled adventure that awaits!

 https://github.com/pawelos231/Arkanoid/assets/93586648/eb6062c2-c395-471c-9404-c804c574efe3